we4sel/we4sel.github.io/JS8 Operating Suggestions.md

 ## JS8 Operating Suggestions
+### **TL;DR:**  JS8 is a little weird at first.
+There are a lot of different things going on at the same time using the same space and it's confusing even if not new.
-### These are subject to change as better information comes along.
+These are subject to change as better information comes along.
 Like much of Ham Radio, it can seem like drinking from a firehose at first.
 All the following is my best attempt at understanding and condensing: very little is "official information".
 Please pardon if it gets either too technical or too "crayon".
-I\been trying to figure out how to write a simple  guide  for folks, so this may end up as the rough draft.
-Many of the things kinda blend into other categories, which gives lots of combinations and flexibility.
+I've been trying to figure out how to write a simple  guide for folks, and this isn't very simple but hopefully helpful at leas.
+Many of the things kinda blend into other categories, which gives lots of combinations and flexibility to the mode and program.

-**TL;DR:**  JS8 is a little weird at first.
-There are a lot of different things going on at the same time using the same space and it's confusing even if not new.